billdawson/tidevtools/README.md

 ### ti_eclipsify.py

 Does what you expect.
 Run it while you are sitting in the root of a project (where the tiapp.xml is.)

+### ti_android_device.py

+If you're sitting in a Titanium project folder (a folder with tiapp.xml) and run this with no options, it checks to see if the project you're sitting in is installed on any connected Android devices.
+If it is, it gives you options to uninstall from those devices.
+Also, if it sees that build/android/bin/app.apk is there (i.e., you've built the project at leat once), it gives you options to install the APK on any of the connected devices.

+Alternatively, you can run this script from anywhere with the "-u [package_filter]" option, such as:

+`ti_android_device.py -u com.billdawson`

+It will then check all your connected Android devices to see if they have any packages whose names begin with the filter you've provided.
+If it finds any, it gives you the option to uninstall those matching packages from the device(s).
+You can select one-by-one the ones you want to uninstall (and from which device.)